 Go to the synagogue during less busy hours

 Avoid crowds of people by going to a synagogue service during less busy hours.
 Moreover, ask the synagogue when they have services that are less busy.
 And, encourage your synagogue to offer services at alternative times, too.
 Fewer people helps avoid the stress of crowds, but helps people enjoy a peaceful service.

 Ask for a sensory-friendly service

 You are likely surprised by the number of people who experience sensory sensitivities and sensory overload.
-In the research study, “Identification of Sensory Processing and Integration Symptom Clusters: A Preliminary Study” in 2017, Miller et al. relay that estimates show that 5% to 16.5% of the general population have symptoms associated with sensory processing challenges and these estimates are higher for people with autism or attention deficit hyperactivity disorder.
-Therefore, ask for a sensory-friendly service if it will help you or your community.
+Sensory differences are more common than you might think!
+Research, “Identification of Sensory Processing and Integration Symptom Clusters: A Preliminary Study” complete in 2017 by Miller et al. estimates that 5% to 16.5% of the general population have symptoms associated with sensory processing challenges, and these estimates are higher for people with autism or attention deficit hyperactivity disorder 1.
+Making your synagogue sensory-friendly helps many, many people.

 When creating a sensory friendly service, it is important to consider many aspects of a service that can be overstimulating for different people.
 This can include: